The "handedness" of language: Directional symmetry breaking of sign usage in words: Acknowledgments

-This work was partially supported by the IMSc PRISM project funded by the Department of Atomic Energy, Government of India.
-We thank P. P. Divakaran, Deepak Dhar, Iravatham Mahadevan, Shakti N. Menon, Adwait Mevada and Chandrasekhar Subramanian for helpful discussions and suggestions.
+We thank P. P. Divakaran, Deepak Dhar, Iravatham Mahadevan, Shakti N. Menon, Adwait Mevada, Ganesh Ramachandran and Chandrasekhar Subramanian for helpful discussions and suggestions.
 We also thank Bryan K. Wells for allowing the use of the IVC sequence database compiled by him.
+This work was partially supported by the IMSc PRISM project funded by the Department of Atomic Energy, Government of India. \\